Kōen-Kami Station

 Kōen-Kami Station (公園上駅, Kōen-Kami-eki) is a funicular railway station on the Hakone Tozan Cable Car Line in the town of Hakone, Ashigarashimo District, Kanagawa Prefecture, Japan, operated by Hakone Tozan Railway.

 Lines

-Kōen-Kami Station is served by the Hakone Tozan Cable Car, and is 0.48 km from the line's starting point at Gōra Station.
+Kōen-Kami Station is served by the Hakone Tozan Cable Car by odakyu rail, and is 0.48 km from the line's starting point at Gōra Station.

 Layout

 The station has two opposed side platforms on either side of a single track.
 The station is unattended.

 History

 Kōen-Kami Station opened on December 1, 1921, with the opening of the Hakone Tozan Cable Car Line.
 It was named after "the upside of Gora Park".

 On 1 April 2024, operations of the station came under the aegis of Odakyu Hakone resulting from restructuring of Odakyu Group operations in the Hakone area.